jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 A slave link is updated if its name is associated to the new selected path.
 Removed otherwise.

-# How to remove all path candidates for a master alternative?
+# How to remove all path choice for a master alternative?

     $ sudo update-alternatives --remove-all <name>